JieGH/about/VALENCIA2022/VALENCIA2022.md

 ---
 ## 🏫 **Where is the summer school venue?**

 The venue is in the middle of the UPV campus.
-The building called **CFP** building.
+The building is called **CFP** building.

 The **exact location of CFP** is [here](https://g.page/UPVCFP?share)

-The **room is  2.9 & 2.10** in the second floor of CFP building.
+The **room is  2.9 & 2.10** on the second floor of CFP building.

 The closest tram stop is [**Tarongers-Ernest Lluch**](https://goo.gl/maps/YhdDfnmoFLoW9QmB8)